 Stainless Steel vs Hard Anodized Pressure Cookers

 The original pressure cookers consisted of stainless steel.
-The smooth, sleek and chrome appearance had a reputation for being durable.
-Stainless steel doesn’t have a risk like hard-anodized aluminum where toxic fumes release into the air as the coating wears off.
+The smooth, sleek, and chrome appearance had a reputation for being durable.
+Stainless steel doesn’t have a risk like hard-anodized aluminum, where toxic fumes are released into the air as the coating wears off.

 Unfortunately, stainless steel pressure cookers don’t conduct heat well because of their alloy structure.
 For that reason, many stainless steel pressure cookers will have aluminum at the bottom.
 It has a thermal conductivity of 118, while steel has a heat conductivity of 17.
 That should show you the difference.

 Hard anodized pressure cookers have an advantage in that they don’t rust.
 Aluminum doesn’t rust in the same way as stainless steel.
 Over time, aluminum can start to corrode, but it doesn’t rust like stainless steel.
 You don’t deal with scratches and breaks as often with hard anodized pressure cookers.

 Strengths and Weaknesses of Each

 Whether you choose the stainless steel pressure cooker or the hard anodized pressure cooker, each material comes with its own set of strengths and weaknesses.
 For example, you can’t put hard anodized pressure cookers in the dishwasher.

 Some say that you can put stainless steel pressure cookers in the dishwasher, but not everyone advises it.
 The inner steel could start to rust, discolor, or stain.
 The salts and minerals in the food cause this.
 If it did discolor, you could, however, use white vinegar to remove it.
 Apply onions to eliminate black stains.